ryantaylor/cohlib-rb/README.md

 bundle exec rspec          # runs the test suite
 ```

-The native extension links against cohlib, which embeds all historical game data at compile time via `build.rs`.
+The Ruby bindings are implemented in the upstream cohlib Rust library (`cohlib-rb` crate); `ext/cohlib/src/lib.rs` simply re-exports them. cohlib embeds all historical game data at compile time via `build.rs`.
 The first build is slow (compiling the full dependency tree including libwebp); subsequent builds are incremental.

+The `Cargo.lock` is kept up to date automatically: when cohlib publishes a new commit, a `repository_dispatch` event triggers the `sync-cohlib` workflow, which runs `cargo update -p cohlib-rb` and pushes the updated lockfile.

 ## Running tests